-Thanksgiving is almost here, and I can’t wait to make some fun Thanksgiving desserts for kids.
+Thanksgiving is almost here, and I can’t wait to make some fun Thanksgiving desserts for kids!
+This post contains affiliate links, and I will receive compensation if you make a purchase after clicking on my links.
 My kids are both toddlers now, and I also have a toddler niece and nephew.
 I love that they are all finally starting to get to that age where we can really have some fun with them around the holidays, and start some new family traditions.

-This post contains affiliate links, and I will receive compensation if you make a purchase after clicking on my links.
+Thanksgiving is just around the corner, so I’ve been searching for some fun Thanksgiving Desserts for Kids that they could help me make.
+There are so many great recipes to choose from, so I’ve narrowed it down to my favorite 15 recipes.
 If you are looking for some fun things to do with your kids this Thanksgiving, below is a list of Fun Thanksgiving Desserts for Kids!
 They are sure to have a great time making these, and they’ll have an even better time eating them!

 I participated in a campaign on behalf of Mom Central Consulting (#MC) for Duracell.
 I received product samples to facilitate my review and a promotional item as a thank you for participating.